zdomjus60/mandelbrot_hi_res/README.md

 ## Features

 - High-precision double-precision floating-point calculations for deep zooms into the Mandelbrot set.
-- Psychedelic banded coloring algorithm.
+- Psychedelic banded coloring algorithm, and a new random non-graduated palette.
 - Interactive zoom:
     - Left-click to zoom in on the cursor position.
     - Right-click to zoom out.
-    - Press 'C' to randomize the color offset.
+    - Press 'C' to randomize the color offset for the psychedelic palette.
+    - Press 'D' to toggle between the psychedelic banded coloring and a new totally random, non-graduated palette.
+Each time 'D' is pressed while in random palette mode, a new set of random colors is generated.

 ## Building and Running